 His other theatre credits include Liquorice Man in Matthew Bourne’s Nutcracker (Sadler’s Wells), Dream Curly in Oklahoma!
 (Cardiff International Festival of Musical Theatre and Peacock), Creation (Edinburgh Fringe Festival) and Ethan/Al Smith in the workshop of Empire – Greatness Begins with a Dream.
 He also features on the original cast recordings of Mary Poppins, Evita and The Wizard of Oz.

 Ashley Day has been afforded a number of roles in an impressive array of stage shows, both in the West End and outside of it.
-With such a wealth of experience to draw on, coupled with his carefully cultivated singing/dancing/acting abilities, he surely has what it takes to really go places in the theatre industry.
-The Book of Mormon is one of the biggest shows to hit the West End this year, and for Day to be offered the opportunity to be a part of that, well, it speaks volumes of the potential he possesses.
-An up-and-coming talent, Ashley Day is certainly one to watch.
+With such a wealth of experience to draw on, coupled with his carefully honed singing/dancing/acting abilities, he surely has what it takes to really go places in the theatre industry.
+His growing fan following speaks volumes of the potential he possesses, and this up-and-coming talent may well be one of the next West End leading men.

-You can follow Ashley on twitter: (@Ashleyday_86).
+You can follow Ashley on Twitter: @Ashleyday_86